dddrrreee/cs140e-20win/labs/6-threads/README.md

 routines.
 Being comfortable doing so will come in handy later.

-   1. Implement a simple assembly routine `test_csave(p,...)` that that stores *all* general-purpose registers `cpsr` in the pointed-to memory `p` using the ARM instruction `str` and explicit constant offsets (i.e., there will be one instruction for each register saved).
+   1. Implement a simple assembly routine `test_csave(p,...)` that that stores *all* general-purpose registers in the pointed-to memory `p` using the ARM instruction `str` and explicit constant offsets (i.e., there will be one instruction for each register saved).
 Verify that the values stored and the amount of space it used makes sense.